Anna German: Career in Italy

 In December 1966 in Milan, German signed a contract with the CDI company to release her records, thus becoming the first performer from behind the "Iron Curtain" who recorded in Italy.
 In Italy, German had performed at the Sanremo Music Festival, starred in a television show, recorded a programme with the singer Domenico Modugno, performed at the festival of Neapolitan songs in Sorrento and received the "Oscar della simpatia" award.

 Car accident and treatment

 On 27 August 1967, while in Italy, on the road between Forlì and Milan, Anna German was involved in a severe car accident.
 At high speed, the car driven by the impresario of the singer crashed into a concrete fence.
 German was thrown from the car through the windshield.
 She suffered multiple fractures and other internal injuries.
 An investigation revealed that the driver of the car – her manager Renato Serio – fell asleep at the wheel.

 After the accident, German had not regained consciousness.
-After the plaster was taken off, the singer still lay in a hospital bed for half a year.
+After the plaster was taken off, the singer still laid in hospital for half a year.
 Then it took her a few months to relearn to sit and walk.

 Later, she released the autobiographical book Wróć do Sorrento? ('Come Back to Sorrento?'), dedicated to the Italian period of her career.
 The book's circulation was 30,000 copies.